laurenlolak/Product-Management-Work/README.md

 <b>Presentation for 'Tastefully Yours by Jeff'</b>

-Presentation created for Tastefully Yours by Jeff, a Cafe and Catering company based in Langley, BC.
-Owner Jeff is seeking to modernize the look of his website, update his menus and is seeking a company to handle his social media.
-The Tastefully Yours website was created in 2016, is not currently being maintained and does not allow for viewing of the administrator dashboard.
-The editor account was created for Jeff without administrative permissions.
-After completion of basic website structure check, drag test and SEO score assessment, I completed the following SWOT Analysis.
+This presentation I created for a business owner in the food and beverage industry based in Langley, BC.
+I used a combination of food analogies and statistics to break down the technical concepts of the following;

+-	Why website maintenance is important
+-	Why content matters
+-	Why loading speeds matter
+-	The importance of website security
+-	How SEO works

+After completion of a basic website structure check, drag test, SEO score assessment, and market research I created the following Buyer Persona and SWOT Analysis;

 * <b>SWOT Analysis</b> - A strategic planning technique used to assist an organization identify strengths, weaknesses, opportunities, and threats related to business competition or project planning.